averybiskup/smoltube/README.md

 - [ ] create autoplay feature that will play users videos from the day automatically
 - [ ] make a feature where users can limit videos per day
+- [ ] add login so people can save their subscriptions
+- [ ] create list to show subscriptions